-3.2.1 SECURITY REQUIREMENT 3.2.1 Ensure that managers, systems administrators, and users of organizational systems are made aware of the security risks associated with their activities and of the applicable policies, standards, and procedures related to the security of those systems.
-ASSESSME ASSESSMENT OBJECTIVE Determine if, for each organizational system that processes, stores, or transmits CUI: 3.2.1[a] security risks associated with organizational activities involving CUI are identified.
+3.2.1 SECURITY REQUIREMENT Ensure that managers, systems administrators, and users of organizational systems are made aware of the security risks associated with their activities and of the applicable policies, standards, and procedures related to the security of those systems.
+ASSESSMENT OBJECTIVE Determine if: 3.2.1[a] security risks associated with organizational activities involving CUI are identified.
 3.2.1[b] policies, standards, and procedures related to the security of the system are identified.
 3.2.1[c] managers, systems administrators, and users of the system are made aware of the security risks associated with their activities.
 3.2.1[d] managers, systems administrators, and users of the system are made aware of the applicable policies, standards, and procedures related to the security of the system.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Security awareness and training policy; procedures addressing security awareness training implementation; appropriate codes of federal regulations; security awareness training curriculum; security awareness training materials; security plan; training records; other relevant documents or records].
-Interview: [SELECT FROM: Personnel with responsibilities for security awareness training; perso with information security responsibilities; personnel composing the general system u community].
-Test : [SELECT FROM: Mechanisms managing security awareness training].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.2.1
+POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine : [SELECT FROM: Security awareness and training policy; procedures addressing security awareness training implementation; relevant codes of federal regulations; security awareness training curriculum; security awareness training materials; security plan; training records; other relevant documents or records].
+Interview: [SELECT FROM: Personnel with responsibilities for security awareness training; personnel with information security responsibilities; personnel composing the general system user community].
+Test: [SELECT FROM: Mechanisms managing security awareness training; mechanisms managing role-based security training].
+DISCUSSION ON SECURITY REQUIREMENT 3.2.1

-3.2.2 Ensure that organizational personnel are adequately trained to carry out their assigned information security-related duties and responsibilities.
-ASSESSMENT OBJECTIVE Determine if, for each organizational system that processes, stores, or transmits CU 3.2.2[a] information security-related duties, roles, and responsibilities are defined.
-3.2.2[b] information security-related duties, roles, and responsibilities are assigned to appropriate personnel.
+3.2.2 SECURITY REQUIREMENT Ensure that organizational personnel are adequately trained to carry out their assigned information security-related duties and responsibilities.
+ASSESSME ASSESSMENT OBJECTIVE Determin Determine if: 3.2.2[a] 3.2.2[a] information security-related duties, roles, and responsibilities are defined.
+3.2.2[b] information security-related duties, roles, and responsibilities are assigned to designated personnel.
 3.2.2[c] personnel are adequately trained to carry out their assigned information security-related duties, roles, and responsibilities.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Security awareness and training policy; procedures addressing security training implementation; codes of federal regulations; security training curriculum;

-security training materials; security plan; training records; other relevant documents or records].
+POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Security awareness and training policy; procedures addressing security training implementation; codes of federal regulations; security training curriculum; security training materials; security plan; training records; other relevant documents or records].

 Interview: [SELECT FROM: Personnel with responsibilities for role-based security training; personnel with assigned system security roles and responsibilities].
 Test: [SELECT FROM: Mechanisms managing role-based security training].
+DISCUSSION ON SECURITY REQUIREMENT 3.2.2

 3.2.3 SECURITY REQUIREMENT Provide security awareness training on recognizing and reporting potential indicators of insider threat.
 ASSESSMENT OBJECTIVE Determine if: 3.2.3[a] potential indicators associated with insider threats are identified.
-3.2.3[b] security awareness training on recognizing and reporting potential indicators of insider threat is provided.
-POTENTIAL ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Security awareness and training policy; procedures addressing security awareness training implementation; security awareness training curriculum; security awareness training materials; insider threat policy and procedures; security plan; other relevant documents or records].
+3.2.3[b] security awareness training on recognizing and reporting potential indicators of insider threat is provided to managers and employees.
+POTENTIA L ASSESSMENT METHODS AND OBJECTS SELECT FROM: Security awareness and training policy; procedures addressing security awareness training implementation; security awareness training curriculum; security awareness training materials; insider threat policy and procedures; security plan; other relevant documents or records].
 Interview: [SELECT FROM: Personnel that participate in security awareness training; personnel with responsibilities for basic security awareness training; personnel with information security responsibilities].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.2.3
+Test: [SELE ECT FROM: Mechanisms managing insider threat training].
+DISCUSSIC ON ON SECURITY REQUIREMENT 3.2.3